 Anabat recordings are saved as either zero crossing analysis (ZC) or full spectrum files (WAV).
-They can be opened/viewed directly in Analook Insight or other compatible software.
-Owning an Anabat Walkabout entitles you a free licence to use the full functionality of the comprehensive Analook Insight call analysis package.
+They can be opened/viewed directly in Anabat Insight or other compatible software.
+Owning an Anabat Walkabout entitles you a free licence to use the full functionality of the comprehensive Anabat Insight call analysis package.

-Please note: The free licence is limited to opening files from select Titley Scientific bat detectors only.
+The free licence is limited to opening files from selected Titley Scientific bat detectors only.
 A full licence is required to open files from other bat detectors.
-Please refer to the Analook Insight product page on the Titley Scientific website for more information.
+Please refer to the Anabat Insight product page on the Titley Scientific website for more information.